omdevteam/om/docs/html/_sources/documentation_configuration_file.rst.txt

   format.
 Example: 'pilatus.geom'.

 * **geometry_is_optimized (bool):** whether the geometry is optimized.
 This information is broadcasted by the monitor and used by external programs.
-For example, the OnDA GUI for Crystallography uses this information to decide if the drawing of resolution rings should be allowed or not (if the geometry is not optimized, the rings are not reliable).
+For example, the OM GUI for Crystallography uses this information to decide if the drawing of resolution rings should be allowed or not (if the geometry is not optimized, the rings are not reliable).
 Example: false.